Patching Approximately Safe Value Functions Leveraging Local Hamilton-Jacobi Reachability Analysis: Patching approximately safe value functions

-For control invariant sets, invariance by itself is not a sufficient condition to use $\vlocalconv$ in a safety filter (Eq.~\ref{eq:online-cbf}). \begin{myremark} The obtained value function $\vlocalconv(x)$, is a (potentially non-smooth) CBF for an appropriately chosen class $\mathcal{K}$ function $\alpha$ inside its 0-superlevel set, $\localfinalset{\initialvf}$.
-In practice, the obtained value function has relatively large gradients in the interior of the safe set.
-If these are problematic, we can reconstruct a signed distance function to the obtained viability kernel $\hat{\mathcal{C}}$ or consider a large threshold $\zeta$ in Alg.~\ref{alg:HJR_boundary_march} for the size of the boundary considered for updating at each iteration. \end{myremark}
+Lastly, for control invariant sets, invariance by itself is not a sufficient condition to use $\converged{\localvf}(x)$ in the CBF safety filter~\eqref{eq:online-cbf}.
+Importantly,~\eqref{eq:online-cbf} limits the rate at which a trajectory is permitted to approach unsafety.
+There is a separate class of safety filters, see~\cite{WabersichTaylorEtAl2023}, that only require invariance, but are practically less favorable due to bang-bang behavior~\cite{BajcsyBansalEtAl2019}. \begin{myremark} The obtained value function $\converged{\localvf}(x)$, is a CBVF~\cite{ChoiLeeEtAl2021} for an appropriately chosen class $\mathcal{K}$ function $\alpha$ inside its 0-superlevel set, $\converged{\localset}$.
+In practice, the obtained value function can have relatively large gradients in the interior of the safe set.
+To normalize these gradients, one can reconstruct a signed distance function to $\converged{\localset}$ or consider a large threshold $\zeta$ in~\eqref{eq:boundary} to enlarge the size of the boundary considered for updating at each iteration in Alg.~\ref{alg:HJR_boundary_march}. \end{myremark}